How to Grill Top Sirloin Steaks

 These steaks are a great balance between tender and pleasantly chewy, with a great beefy flavor.
 Top sirloin is best cooked to around medium-rare for best taste and texture.

-These steaks are a great balance between tender and pleasantly chewy, with a great beefy flavor.
+When grilled properly, top sirloin has the beefy flavor of pricier steaks but at a more gentle cost.
+The texture of these steaks is a great balance between tender and pleasantly chewy.
 This steak can come in a range of sizes: I was happy to find 8-ounce top sirloins, a perfect one-person portion.
-Top sirloin is excellent on the grill.
+The marinade with shallots, garlic, and rosemary adds flavor and tenderness.
 As long as you don’t overcook it, grilling top sirloin will result in a juicy, flavorful steak that will make your beef lovers very happy.
-Serve these up with some classic sides like Broccoli Orzo Salad, Macaroni Salad, Grilled Asparagus, and Tomato, Mozzarella, and Basil Salad.
-Or for an interesting summer meal pair these with Grilled Peaches with Burrata.

 Grilled Top Sirloin Steaks: These steaks are a great balance between tender and pleasantly chewy, with a great beefy flavor.
 Top sirloin is best cooked to around medium rare for best taste and texture.